The kitchen faucet is a widely used fixture in any kitchen. It has a long history of keeping water conveniently accessible for many homes.

 999 kg/m3 × 9.81 m/s2 × 5 m = 49.0 kPa

-Therefore, the pressure at the bottom of this cylinder of water is 49 kilopascals or 1000 Newtons per square meter.
+Therefore, the pressure at the bottom of this water cylinder is 49 kilopascals or 1000 Newtons per square meter.

 It’s important to realize that pressure can be measured in kilopascals or newtons.
 Still, the density of water and gravity is always constant.
-This means that pressure is really just dependent on height.
+This means that pressure is dependent on height.

 In conclusion, the hydrostatic pressure gradient creates a pressure difference that causes water to flow out of a faucet.
 The size of the opening in the faucet determines the resistance flow, and the pressure difference determines the flow rate.
 If the pressure outside equals the pressure inside, the water will not flow.
 However, if the pressure outside exceeds the pressure inside, the water will flow out of the faucet.

 How much pressure is needed to hold back the water?
 You can easily calculate this by multiplying the water’s pressure by the area of the open stopper.
 This is referred to as the standard equation:

 F denotes the water’s force on the stopper, P represents the pressure, and A represents the opening’s area.
 Since the stopper is stationary, the force of the water acting on it must be equal to that of the stopper working on it.